-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers - Have fewer outside contacts than other children - Receive intimate care from a considerable number of carers, which may increase the risk of exposure to abusive behaviour and make it more difficult to set and maintain physical boundaries - Have an impaired capacity to resist or avoid abuse - Have communication difficulties that may make it difficult to tell others what is happening - Be inhibited about complaining for fear of losing services - Be especially vulnerable to bullying and intimidation - Be more vulnerable than other children to abuse by their peers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - The potential for a disproportionate impact on children with SEND, for example by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers - Having fewer outside contacts than other children - Receiving intimate care from a considerable number of carers, which may increase the risk of exposure to abusive behaviour and make it more difficult to set and maintain physical boundaries - Having an impaired capacity to resist or avoid abuse - Having communication difficulties that may make it difficult to tell others what is happening - Being inhibited about complaining for fear of losing services - · Being especially vulnerable to bullying and intimidation - Being more vulnerable than other children to abuse by their peers.

-As a school we will respond to this by:
+We will respond to this by:

-- Making it common practice to enable disabled children to make their wishes and feelings known in respect of their care and treatment - Ensuring disabled children receive appropriate personal, health and social education (including sex education) - Ensuring disabled children know how to raise concerns and give them access to a range of adults with whom they can communicate.
-This could mean using interpreters and facilitators who are skilled in using the child's preferred method of communication - Recognising and utilising key sources of support including staff in schools, friends and family members where appropriate - Developing the safe support services that families want, and a culture of openness and joint working with parents and carers on the part of services

-Ensuring that guidance on good practice is in place and being followed in relation to: intimate care; working with children of the opposite sex; managing behaviour that challenges families and services; issues around consent to treatment; antibullying and inclusion strategies; sexuality and safe sexual behaviour among young people; monitoring and challenging placement arrangements for young people living away from home.
+- Making it common practice to enable disabled children to make their wishes and feelings known in respect of their care and treatment - Ensuring that disabled children receive appropriate personal, health and social education (including sex education) - Ensuring disabled children know how to raise concerns and give them access to a range of adults with whom they can communicate.
+This could mean using interpreters and facilitators who are skilled in using the child's preferred method of communication - Recognising and utilising key sources of support including staff in schools, friends and family members where appropriate - Developing the safe support services that families want, and a culture of openness and joint working with parents and carers on the part of services - Ensuring that guidance on good practice is in place and being followed in relation to: intimate care; working with children of the opposite sex; managing behaviour that challenges families and services; issues around consent to treatment; anti-bullying and inclusion strategies; sexuality and safe sexual behaviour among young people; monitoring and challenging placement arrangements for young people living away from home.